Before I share the excerpt of VCP for Hire, first I want to thank everyone who has purchased a copy of my eBook.

 Months after Andy had moved on; the vision of his ideal virtual environment was still drawn on the whiteboard he had given to another teammate.
 In the upper right corner in red marker was written, “Don’t erase this whiteboard!”
 Andy was a “Rock Star” Virtualization Engineer who everyone, including me respected.
 This whiteboard had a vision of the perfect vSphere virtual environment, and we wanted to keep it around as a guide until someone else could whiteboard a better design.

 In VCP for Hire, I’ll discuss my keys for recruiting virtualization talent who can get your vSphere Virtual Infrastructure to the next level and keep it there.

 These keys will focus on the roles, qualifications, skill-sets, and job descriptions of those who do the following: design, build, and sustain top performing vSphere Virtual Infrastructures that are scalable, streamlined, standardized and automated.

 By no means do I assume to know it all, nor am I suggesting my keys will work for everyone, or in every IT environment.
 Although, one thing I am certain of is all virtual environments and IT cultures are different, and therefore require different approaches.

 Manager to Manager Advice

-In hindsight, I’ve never worked anywhere with a clear direction for what they wanted to do.
-My advice for infrastructure managers is to do your best to stay ahead of demand.
+I’ve never worked anywhere with a clear direction for what they wanted to do in hindsight.
+My advice for infrastructure managers is to do their best to stay ahead of demand.
 Forecasting virtualization requirements 90 – 180 days in advance is key to giving your team the time they require to plan adjustments to network, storage, and other environments that could be adversely impacted.

 Help your team to get comfortable pivoting (changing direction) when the business changes, this is an ongoing challenge everyone faces in today’s market.